A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Introduction

 In our previous works, replay training was not needed.
 These stability issues emerge from further tuning of the neural network component of DNN-MG and replay training helps to translate improved accuracy on the training task into more accurate hybrid simulations.
 In particular, we consider different neural network designs and their ability to leverage additional spatial and temporal context to generalize to different geometries.
 We find that enlarging the spatial receptive field of the neural network is effective to improve the skill of the simulations without negatively affecting speed.

 The remainder of the paper is structured as follows.
-In \cref{sec:related-work} we review current work on machine learning based methods for numerical simulations.
-Thereafter, we describe the discretization and numerical solution of the Navier-Stokes equations in~\cref{sec:numerics}, followed by its modifications for DNN-MG in~\cref{sec:dnn-mg}. \cref{sec:cases} gives details of the test cases we use and introduces suitable metrics for the evaluation of DNN-MG.
+In \cref{sec:numerics} we describe the discretization and numerical solution of the Navier-Stokes equations, followed by its modifications for DNN-MG in~\cref{sec:dnn-mg}. \cref{sec:cases} gives details of the test cases we use and introduces suitable metrics for the evaluation of DNN-MG.
 Stabilization methods are discussed in \cref{sec:stability} and the generalization ability of DNN-MG is demonstrated in \cref{sec:generalization}.
 Finally, we summarize our findings in \cref{sec:conclusion}.